 Four miles away, just outside the town of Melle, a runway, some 1000 yards long, had been laid down and there a VIP kitted out Dakota (DC 3) KN645 and and two Ansons were kept.
 The Dakota had its own crew and was used exclusively to fly Sholto Douglas and some of the VIP’s who visited him, mainly from the Foreign Office in London.

 KN645 is preserved and on display at the RAF Museum at Cosford.
-One of the pilots of Sholto Douglas’ VIP kitted out Dakota was S/L Neville Freeman who was also the officer commanding the C-in-C Military Governors Flight.
-The RAF Museum are in possession of Neville Freeman’s logbooks between August 1946 and July 1949 and say “Although he doesn’t list the names of the crew of KN645, on three occasions he records trips in an Anson, a Messenger and an Auster where the passenger is recorded as F/O Barrow.
+S/L Neville Freeman who was the officer commanding the C-in-C Military Governors Flight also piloted Sholto Douglas’ VIP kitted out Dakota.
+The RAF Museum are in possession of Neville Freeman’s logbooks from August 1946 and July 1949 and say “…although he doesn’t list the names of the crew of KN645, on three occasions he records trips in an Anson, a Messenger and an Auster where the passenger is recorded as F/O Barrow”.

 Useful Reference Material and Notes

 Light bomber: typically refers to twin engined bombers such as the Lockheed Hudson, Bristol Blenheim or Douglas Boston.
 The twin engined Vickers Wellington was classed as a long range medium bomber.

 Douglas Boston: was a light bomber.
 Boston III can be differentiated by their serial numbers – the Boston IV, V serials started at BZ400.
 Anything – 399 or lower was a Boston III (no rear gun turret).

 Heavy bomber or Heavies: typically refers to four engined bombers such as the Avro Lancaster or Boeing Superfortress.